fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 - Do not trust users e.g., anyone might run a script or command that exposes or compromises your private keys located in `$HOME/.ursa/keystore`
 - Users who logged in as `root` during the installation, most likely have it installed under `/home/root/fleek-network/ursa`, meaning that when switching users have to move the `fleek-network` directory to `$HOME/fleek-network` or reinstall

-### Move the ursa source to the new user home
+### Move the Ursa source to the new user's home

-Since we are logged in as, installed as, and running as `root`, our Ursa repository is stored in the `$HOME/fleek-network` (by default), which `$HOME` for `root` is `/home/root`.
+Since we are logged in as, installed as, and running as `root`, our Ursa repository is stored in the `$HOME/fleek-network` by default, which `$HOME` for `root` is `/home/root`.
 The user `skywalker` won't have permission to read, write or execute in or from the directory.
-We'll then either, reinstall the ursa using our assisted installer after we switch the user to `skywalker`, or move `mv` the directories beforehand.
+We'll then either, reinstall the Ursa using our assisted installer after we switch the user to `skywalker`, or move `mv` the directories beforehand.

 We're going to opt to move the directories, as an example but if you have a preference for running the assisted installer, that's fine!
 Do remember to remove or delete the `/home/root/fleek-network` and `/home/root/.ursa` (⚠️ be careful, the `.ursa` directory has your private keys, so do a backup otherwise you'll lose it and we won't be able to help).